wp-plugins/santas-christmas-countdown/readme.txt

 = Version 2.1 Released 12/23/2013 =

- * Updated Countdown Script to show calendar days til Christmasmas properly.
+ * Updated Countdown Script to show calendar days til Christmas properly.
 THANKS TO TIM FOR THIS EDIT :)

 = Version 2.0 Released 05/13/2013  =